 (Act-II, Scene-II, Lines 188-189)

 Juliet says this line to say goodnight to her lover, Romeo.
-This sorrowful parting gives them pleasure and looks “sweet” as it gives them hope to see each other next morning again.
+This sorrowful parting gives them pleasure and looks “sweet” as it gives them hope to see each other again the next morning.

-This line manifest the inner pleasure and gladness of love that the lovers experience when they meet and part to meet again.
-As it is clear that, Juliet feels the moment of sadness and joy simultaneously, because love could transcend normal experiences and expectations such that her sense of sorrow turns into sweetness joy.
-To fall in love with someone is a gift, while to feel at parting is a sign of deep love that brings another meeting in prospects and hence joy.
 This phrase has become an iconic line of the play.
-For instance, to enjoy the taste of food, one must experience hunger and to be really happy, one must deeply sad.
-The same is the situation with Juliet, as saying Romeo goodbye triggers her deep emotions; nevertheless, sadness reminds her of their deep love and hence it is sweet.
+For instance, to enjoy the taste of food, one must experience hunger, and to be really happy, one must experience deep sadness.
+The same is the situation with Juliet, as telling Romeo goodbye triggers her deep emotions; nevertheless, sadness reminds her of their deep love, and hence it is sweet.
 This means, saying goodbye initiates an anticipation of meeting him again.